vkc23/ds/README.md

 console.log('rotated', arr);

-## <Note:> Given an array, only rotation operation is allowed on array.
+** Given an array, only rotation operation is allowed on array.
 We can rotate the array as many times as we want.
-Return the maximum possible summation of i*arr[i]. </Note>
+Return the maximum possible summation of i*arr[i]. **
 ```
 </details>